WayneWang86/TravelSaver/README.md

 * TimeLine: Based on users' travel plan or flight information to generate a estimated timeline for multiple stages during the travel -- Preparation stage, COVID testing and documenting stage, flight stage and quarantine stage.
 * To-Do List: A checklist version of TimeLine page, esay to manage and keep track of progress.
 Mobile friendly.
 * Quarantine Policy Page: Provide regularly updated quarantine policies for entering China as well as quarantine polices for the final destination.

+## Development Instruction

+### Environment
+* This project is a React-based project.
+* `npm install`: Install dependencies required to run this project.
+* `npm start`: Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Components
+All components can be found in the directory `src/pages`

+### Images & Resources
+All images and resources can be found in directory `src/res`